New Management Major Building Bridges Through the Human Side of Business

 This fall, the School of Management is proud to introduce an addition to the Department of Organization, Leadership, and Communication: the new Management (BMGT) major, offered through the Bachelor of Science in Business Administration degree.
-Department chair Linda Henderson and assistant professor Zach Burns give a breakdown on what to expect from this new major.
+Former Department Chair Linda Henderson and assistant professor Zach Burns give a breakdown on what to expect from this new major.

 The new Management major focuses on the human side of business and prepares undergraduates to work in a variety of fields with a variety of individuals by examining emotions, culture, teamwork, leadership, and critical thinking.

 The Management major really centers on how the whole field of organizational behavior can contribute to students’ understanding of the way organizations work, what their role could be in an organization, and how they could assume leadership roles, even right after college.
 It enables students to really learn about the human side of management that is so challenging.

 Some of the upcoming courses in the Management major are Power and Influence, Difficult Conversations and Negotiations, Global and Virtual Project Teams, Personal Brand and Career Development, and Managerial Decision Making.
 Another course, Emotional and Cultural Intelligence, focuses on the perspective of the students and examines their personal emotional intelligence and knowledge of culture.
 “The course will enable students to really grow in those two areas and become much more aware of how both emotions and culture operate with their future coworkers and in their future organizations,” Henderson said.
 Initially, these courses will be open to non-majors who have completed the required prerequisite.
 Assistant professor Zach Burns explained that courses in the Management major will help students better understand how humans behave in organizations.